Climbing Business Journal Podcasts cover art

 Closing Notes

-The Impact Driver podcast is a production of the Climbing Business Journal.
-Today’s episode is sponsored by Approach and Butora.
-It was edited and produced by Holly Yu Tung Chen, Megan Cheek, Scott Rennak, and the team at CBJ.
-Our theme music is by Devin Dabney.
+The Impact Driver Podcast is a production of the Climbing Business Journal.
+Today’s episode is sponsored by Rúngne, Cascade Specialty, Trango, Approach and Onsite.
+It was edited and produced by Holly Yu Tung Chen, Megan Cheek, Scott Rennak and Joe Robinson, and our theme music is by Devin Dabney.

 Show More Show Less